My Austria with Rick Rodgers

 Along with traditional Austrian pastries, aficionados of coffee, wine, history, dessert, food, music, nature, and architecture will all find something to love in these beautiful locales.
 Award-winning food writer and culinary instructor Rick will escort you to his favorite places from his classic book Kaffeehaus, both on and off the beaten track.

-This will truly be an insider’s view of a food lover’s Austria: You’ll see a local coffee roaster at work, take part in a hands-on strudel class, savor an exclusive dinner at Steirereck (one of the world’s outstanding restaurants), sip local wines in an authentic Viennese heurige and its counterpart in the Styrian countryside, stroll through gorgeous outdoor markets, and visit truly iconic cafes, where Rick will tell their histories and explain the luscious menus
+This will truly be an insider’s view of a food lover’s Austria: You’ll see a local coffee roaster at work, take part in a hands-on strudel class, savor an exclusive dinner at Steirereck (one of the world’s outstanding restaurants), sip local wines in an authentic Viennese heurige and its counterpart in the Styrian countryside, stroll through gorgeous outdoor markets, and visit truly iconic cafes, where Rick will tell their histories and explain the luscious menus.

 Inclusions and exclusions can be found here.
 Terms and conditions can be found here.